MesonFi/meson-contracts-solidity/README.md

 ## Become a Liquidity Provider

 Any user who wishes to become Meson's liquidity provider needs to first register a pool index (by calling contract method `depositAndRegister`) and transfer supported stablecoins into the Meson contract.
 Related operations are provided in `scripts/pool.js`.
-Open the corresponding file and edit the parameters include token index, deposit amount, pool index, and run `yarn pool:[id]` to execute the deposit operation.
+Open the corresponding file and edit the parameters include token symbol, deposit amount, pool index, and run `yarn hardhat pool --testnet [id]` or `yarn hardhat pool --mainnet [id]` to execute the deposit operation.
 The `pool.js` files also provide withdraw scripts and please use them as needed.